 accommodation in Canberra

 with areas around Yarralumla, Deakin, Forrest, Curtin and Barton being some of the suburbs closer to this swimming spot.

 upstream on the Cotter River.

 Before you head out, make sure to read the

 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 This spot has been the site of several

 drownings over the years, including one as recent as December 2016.
 Most of these occurred prior to modifications to the weir wall

 in 1991 to improve its safety.
 If you are not a strong swimmer, stay well away from the weir pool, and restrict your swimming to

 where you can stand up at the beaches near the western car park.
 Specific to this site, the managing authority advises that there are